 The Hollywood Walk of Fame is reserved for some of the biggest stars in the world.
-With over 15 blocks worth of stars, you can go to California and see some of your favorite people in entertainment honored.
+With over 15 blocks worth of stars, you can go to Los Angeles, California, and see some of your favorite people in entertainment honored on the historic Hollywood Boulevard.
 But these stars aren't just reserved for actors.

-Some of the most prominent country artists in Nashville have received their Walk of Fame star as a representation of their significant career in the music industry.
+Some of the most prominent country artists in Nashville have received their Walk of Fame star from the Hollywood Chamber of Commerce as a representation of their significant career in the music industry.
 Here are 12 country music stars who have received stars on the Hollywood Walk of Fame.

 With over 27 number one hits and multiple platinum albums, Alabama is one of the biggest bands in country.
 Founded by Randy Owen and his cousin Teddy Gentry, the band has been making music since 1969.